scaleway/serverless-examples/functions/go-hello-world/README.md

 # Golang hello world

+This is a simple example of how to create a Golang function to run on Scaleway Serverless Functions.

 ## Requirements

 This example assumes you are familiar with how serverless functions work.
 If needed, you can check [Scaleway's official documentation](https://www.scaleway.com/en/docs/serverless/functions/quickstart/)